 Your best ideas come from the subconscious, and you can tap into this with regular practice.
-Remember to do these exercises quickly, spending three minutes on each in rapid fire succession.
+Remember to do these exercises quickly, spending three minutes on each in rapid-fire succession.
 I set the timer on my iPhone.
 Don’t judge or question ANYTHING you write down.
 This isn’t a test!
 The sole purpose is to train your creative thinking to respond on command.
 I find it helps to write with pen and paper, instead of typing.
 A lot of studies show that your brain responds differently when writing, as opposed to typing.

 Pen and paper?
 Timer set?
 Okay, let’s go!

 1. Write down every song title that comes to mind without censoring yourself.
 Work fast.
 Spit out titles.
-No judgement.
+No judgment.
 Go wherever your thoughts take you.
 (Note: These are you’re own original titles.
 Not pre-existing song titles!)
 I like to write my titles in a Hook Book.
 There’s something about writing down ideas on paper that go deeper than typing on an electronic device.

 2. Choose one of your titles to play word association.
 Write down every word or phrase that relates to your title.
 Don’t think!
 Just work as quickly as possible.
 This songwriter workout is freeing up your subconscious.

-Here is an example of how I free associated one of my Darius Rucker hits.
+Here is an example of how I free-associated one of my Darius Rucker hits.

 Title: “Don’t Think I Don’t Think About It”

-Associations: regrets, missing you, could’ve been, should’ve been, wrong choices, mistakes, do i cross your mind?, looking back, rear view mirror, where are you today
+Associations: regrets, missing you, could’ve been, should’ve been, wrong choices, mistakes, do I cross your mind? looking back, rearview mirror, where are you today

 The Poor Man’s Rhyming Dictionary